Drew Waters Player Props: Royals vs. Tigers

-On Monday, Drew Waters (hitting .303 in his past 10 games) and the Kansas City Royals face the Detroit Tigers, whose starting pitcher will be Matt Manning.
-First pitch is at 8:10 PM ET.
+Drew Waters -- with a slugging percentage of .441 in his past 10 games, including three extra-base hits -- will be in action for the Kansas City Royals versus the Detroit Tigers, with Tarik Skubal on the hill, on July 18 at 8:10 PM ET.

-In his last appearance, he racked up two extra-base hits (2-for-4 with a triple, a home run and two RBI) against the Rays.

 Drew Waters Game Info & Props vs. the Tigers